Atlantic City officials blast proposed state takeover

 One conflict is whether to sell the Atlantic City drinking water utility, an independent authority not actually owned by the city.
 In July, when a leaked state memo suggested taking over and monetizing municipal assets, Guardian said it was “absolutely unacceptable.”

 “The value of the authority should not be looked at as a monetary asset, but for the service it provides,” the utility’s executive director, G. Bruce Ward, told Reuters on Wednesday.
-(Additional reporting by Hilary Russ in New York)
+(Reporting by Daniel Kelley in Atlantic City; Additional reporting by Hilary Russ in New York)